libsdl-org/sdlwiki/SDL2/SDL_HINT_BMP_SAVE_LEGACY_FORMAT.md

 can force the use of the 40 byte header version which is supported everywhere.

-The variable can be set to the following values: "0" - Surfaces with a colorkey or an alpha channel are saved to a 32-bit BMP file with an alpha mask.
+The variable can be set to the following values:

+- "0": Surfaces with a colorkey or an alpha channel are saved to a 32-bit BMP file with an alpha mask.
 SDL will use the bitmap header version 4 and set the alpha mask accordingly.
-"1" - Surfaces with a colorkey or an alpha channel are saved to a 32-bit BMP file without an alpha mask.
+- "1": Surfaces with a colorkey or an alpha channel are saved to a 32-bit BMP file without an alpha mask.
 The alpha channel data will be in the file, but applications are going to ignore it.

 The default value is "0".

-## Default

-By default SDL will use version 4 of the bitmap header when saving BMPs.

 ----
 [CategoryAPI](CategoryAPI), [CategoryAPIMacro](CategoryAPIMacro), [CategoryDefine](CategoryDefine), [CategoryHints](CategoryHints), [CategoryDraft](CategoryDraft)